ChrisDuffley/stationPlaylist/readme.md

 ## Version 17.2-dev

-* In add-on settings, added a checkbox to let NvDA play a sound when lister requests arrive.
+* In add-on settings, added a checkbox to let NvDA play a sound when listener requests arrive.
 To use this fully, requests window must pop up when requests arrive.
 * Pressing broadcaster time command (NVDA+Shift+F12) twice will now cause NVDA to announce minutes and seconds remaining in the current hour.
 * It is now possible to use Track Finder (Control+NVDA+F) to search for names of tracks you've searched before by selecting a search term from a history of terms.
 * When announcing title of current and next track via SPL Assistant, it is now possible to include information about which Studio internal player will play the track (e.g. player 1).
 * Added a setting in add-on settings under status announcements to include player information when announcing title of the current and the next track.
+* Added a command in SPL Controller layer to announce name and duration of the currently playing track (C).

 ## Version 17.06